What is the Best Golf Club for under 100 Yards? (Explained)

 Sand Wedge

-Bring along the sand wedge if you need to escape from the sand traps easily.
-These wedges are especially good for players who have difficulty moving out of the sand.
-You can hit a distance between 60 to 80 yards using this club with a high loft of between 54 and 58 degrees.
+Bring along the sand wedge if you can easily escape from the sand traps.
+These wedges are perfect for players with difficulty moving out of the sand.
+You can hit a distance between 60 to 80 yards using this club with a high loft of 54 and 58 degrees.

 You can also use the sand wedge like a high loft wedge.
-This has helped me avoid excessive rolling of the ball when its lands on the ground.
+This has helped me avoid excessive rolling of the ball when it lands on the ground.

 Lob Wedge

-Lob wedges have an extremely high loft of between 58 and 64 degrees, although the usual type has a 60-degree loft.
-In fact, it is the highest lofted golf club in your bag, some even going as high as 72 degrees.
+Lob wedges have a highly high loft of between 58 and 64 degrees, although the usual type has a 60-degree loft.
+It is the highest lofted golf club in your bag, some even going as high as 72 degrees.
 The club can hit a ball a short distance of between 20 and 40 yards.

 While some golfers think that handicappers using lob wedges is a bad idea, with enough time and practice, most golfers can successfully use the club.